SecurityInnovation/ofxpostern/README.md

 Only a small number of security tests are currently implemented.
 All are done with anonymous credentials.

-* Check for MFA support within the protocol.
+* Check for MFA support within the protocol
 * Check password policy

 ## Advanced